FKnottenbelt/LS_120/120/lesson_2/14_rps_bonus/rps_bonus.md

 # TO DO

-- choose by first letters
+- check attr_accessor for really needed